 How to Vote

-The deadline to register to vote is Monday, October 4, 2021.
+The deadline to request a mail-in ballot is Friday, October 22, 2021.

 Are You Eligible to Vote in Texas?

 Eligible to vote means that you are legally allowed to vote in Texas and that the eligibility requirements, or the list of rules about who can vote, are true for you.

 You can register to vote in Texas if you can check ALL of the following boxes:

 If you are not sure whether you can check all of these boxes, you can get free help by calling Disability Rights Texas at 1-888-796-VOTE (8683).

 Are You Registered to Vote in Texas?

 If you check all of the boxes above, it means you are allowed to register to vote.

 Even if you are eligible to vote because you check all of the boxes, you are not allowed to vote in Texas unless you have registered to vote by a certain deadline each year.
 This year Texas voter registration is due on Monday, October 4, 2021.